nathanlesage/openkit/README.md

-# openkit
+# OpenKit

-OpenKit is a collection of small FOSS web-tools
+> OpenKit is a collection of small FOSS web-tools.
+Anything you sometimes need but for which you don't need any dedicated app.